Unlocking the potential of Composable Architecture with content modeling

 So what exactly does this mean for digital content?
 And why is Composable’s latest evolution generating so much excitement?
-To unpack these answers, let’s take a look at how Composable principles and content modelling can help you and your CMS content strategy.
+To unpack these answers, let’s take a look at how Composable principles and content modeling can help you and your CMS content strategy.

-Content modelling is a process that takes Composable Architecture principles and merges content strategy, content governance, editorial experience, design, and omnichannel requirements together to create the structure of how content will be managed, used, and governed.
+Content modeling is a process that takes Composable Architecture principles and merges content strategy, content governance, editorial experience, design, and omnichannel requirements together to create the structure of how content will be managed, used, and governed.

 Many underestimate its value when implementing a CMS.
 Still, it allows you to move things around quickly and reuse items in multiple ways keeping things consistent across different channels without duplicating work.